openshift/enhancements/enhancements/installer/ipi-aws-china.md

 ### Test Plan

-Our testing CI should include one AWS China Region, and run the installer and e2e tests in AWS China account.
+We should have our AWS Account setup and shared out for dev teams, so we can start testing, and our testing CI should include one AWS China Region, and run the installer and e2e tests in AWS China account.

 ### Graduation Criteria